YunoHost/vinaigrette/README.md

 Misc notes
 ----------

+#### Hooks thingy

+At the start of the build, pbuilder will call the hooks in scripts/pbuilder/hooks

 #### If you need to rebuild custom packages (for instance, metronome ?)

 - Go to a git clone of https://github.com/yunohost/metronome/